 I must admit, I like this stuffing best, but I do like to try other kinds once in awhile.
-My favorite stuffing mix is Pepperidge Farm, but most bread crumb stuffing mixtures are okay.
+My favorite stuffing mix is Pepperidge Farm, but most bread cube stuffing mixtures are okay.
 I always add much more sage, onion and celery to it, however.
 I like it stuffed in the neck area because I like the dressing all toasty brown like it is in the picture above.

 Traditional Sage (Dressing) Stuffing Recipe